Oak Trees Facts and Information

 Oak Tree Botanical Description:

-Sessile oak was the first to arrive in the British Isles, and grows naturally in upland areas; Q. robur prefers lower regions.
+Sessile oak was the first to arrive in the British Isles, and grows naturally in upland areas; Quercus robur prefers lower regions.

 There are 2 key distinguishing features between sessile and pedunculate oak.
 The first is the acorn.
 On pedunculate oak they are borne on stalks (or ‘peduncles’), sessile acorns are not.
 Secondly, in winter if you look at the dead leaves remaining on the tree, you will see that the leaf stalks on pedunculate oak are very short.